New: 2025 Travel Industry Trend Report | download for FREE >>

 After opening stores in multiple locations across the US, Starbucks decided to expand into the Japanese market.
 It was their first international venture.

-Starbucks understood the risks of entering a foreign market without having a proper knowledge of its uniqueness.
+Starbucks understood the risks of entering a foreign market without proper knowledge of its unique characteristics.

-When they first opened in Japan, it was a 50-50 joint venture in collaboration with Sazaby League, a famous retailer and restaurant chain, which was already a big name in the Japanese market.
+When they first opened in Japan, it was a 50-50 joint venture in collaboration with Sazaby League, a well-known retailer and restaurant chain that was already a big name in the Japanese market.

 Their partner helped them establish the brand as they knew the local market inside out.

 When Starbucks became confident that it could run its operations independently, it took complete ownership in 2004 and kept expanding.
 Although it was the company’s first international venture, it continued this strategy.
-Starbucks launched in India with a partnership with India’s big player TATA group.
+Starbucks launched in India with a partnership with India’s big player, the Tata Group.

 Starbucks Japan understood that to succeed in the new market, they needed to localise their brand, including their products and services.

 They conducted extensive market research in 1995 before entering the market.
-The market research provided valuable insights that led to targeting women around the age of 30, who were trendy and didn’t smoke.
+The market research provided valuable insights that led to targeting women around the age of 30 who were trendy and non-smokers.

 Source: starbucks.co.jp